Wonderful Everyday: Plot

-Takuji meets and develops a crush on a girl named Zakuro Takashima, who Yuki also meets and briefly dates.
+Takuji meets and develops a crush on a girl named Zakuro Takashima, whom Yuki also meets and briefly dates.
 Zakuro, meanwhile, is bullied by several students at the school.
 As the bullying escalates, Zakuro ends up being drugged and gang raped, which sends her into a trauma-fueled spiral of depression and hallucinations.
 Zakuro meets two girls who convince her that they must have a near-death experience to prevent an oncoming apocalypse.
 The ritual results in the deaths of all three girls.
 Takuji witnesses Zakuro's death, which further traumatizes him and changes his personality.
 Tomosane again attempts to erase Takuji, but is defeated and disappears.

 Yuki learns of Zakuro's death the day after, and investigates.
 Takuji discovers Zakuro's apocalyptic prophecy written on her desk, and this motivates him to carry out her supposed dying wishes.
 Yuki finds a message board where students theorize about Zakuro's death.
 Unbeknownst to Yuki, the message board's administrator is Takuji, who later announces to the class that Zakuro's death was an omen of the coming apocalypse.
 Claiming that they will be forgiven by Zakuro's spirit if they follow him, he recruits his classmates into a cult and orders them to commit various crimes.

 Tomosane reassumes control of his body and tries to stop Takuji, but fails.
 Yuki, experiencing dissociative amnesia, is confused by the impacts of Takuji's actions.
 Takuji leads the cult to leap from the roof in a mass ritual suicide.
 Hasaki attempts to save Tomosane's body from falling.
 Tomosane, now remembering the truth of his past, takes control again, at which point he breaks his fall.

 In Jabberwocky I, the player is offered a choice to have Tomosane romance Yuki, Hasaki, or no one.
-Depending on the branch chosen, one of three endings follow.
+Depending on the branch chosen, one of three endings follows.